computefoundation/gnu-linux-shell-scripting/README.md

 </p>
 <br>

-**Linux-shell-base** is a resource of standard foundational shell solutions for advancing computational efficiency in Linux targeting multiple paradigms of the application layer *(described in the [bin/ README](https://github.com/linux-shell-base/linux-shell-base/tree/master/bin#3rd_party_applications))*.
-Its solutions conform to three principles:
+**Linux-shell-base** is a foundational resource of standard shell solutions for advancing computational efficiency in Linux.
+It targets multiple paradigms of the application layer (described in the [bin/ README](https://github.com/linux-shell-base/linux-shell-base/tree/master/bin#3rd_party_applications)) with solutions that conform to three principles:

 1. Solve a fundamental problem in the Linux application layer.
 2. Require a considerable amount of research.
 3. Comply with the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy#Eric_Raymond.E2.80.99s_17_Unix_Rules).

----

-*Linux-shell-base* is a foundational approach to the [philosophy of computing](https://en.wikipedia.org/wiki/Unix_philosophy#The_UNIX_Programming_Environment).
-As a result, its primary goal is to provide *reusable* and *UNIX-centric* solutions.
-Its solutions therefore conform to the following rules:
+*Linux-shell-base* is a foundational approach to the [philosophy of computing](https://en.wikipedia.org/wiki/Unix_philosophy#The_UNIX_Programming_Environment) and therefore, its primary goal is to provide *reusable* and *UNIX-centric* solutions.
+As a result, each of its solutions conform to the following rules:

 * Provide documentation
+* Do not contain errors
 * Use a standard approach
-* Do not contain errors
-* Do not contain deprecated code
+* Do not contain deprecated or old styled code
-* Use the least amount of code required
-* Use modern styled code
 * Do not depend on any other solution
 * Include a source if exists